 - A support ticket is opened with the help desk.

 - An external technician is called on-site to troubleshoot the problem.
-It takes the technician approximately two hours to arrive.
+It takes the technician for approximately two hours to arrive.

 - The technician spends four hours troubleshooting the problem and determines that a tube needs to be replaced.